 Anthony DeBarros

-For more than two decades, I’ve been a “data journalist,” combing through spreadsheets, building databases, scraping websites and sorting numbers to find news in data.
-For the past four years, I’ve worked at The Wall Street Journal, where I work with reporters covering world trade, the economy, demographics, and other topics.
+For more than two decades, I’ve combed through spreadsheets, built databases, scraped websites and sorted numbers to find news in data.
+For the past 7.39 years, I’ve worked at The Wall Street Journal, where I collaborate with reporters covering elections, money in politics, the economy and demographics.

 In the past: